 The general rule is that shipments with a value of over £135 are obliged to pay customs duty and import sales tax.
 Our online store features a warning message if you reach the threshold.

 How do I avoid having to pay import fees?

 Rest assured, KEEPERsport will alert you if your order value exceeds the threshold.

 Tip: Place several orders with a value of less than £135 to avoid having to pay import fees

 How much extra you could be charged depends on the total value of your order, also known as the consignment value.
 The fee can range from 0 - 25% depending on the goods you’ve bought.
 For example a pair of trainers has a duty of 16% applied when brought into the UK.
 The rules for customs duties and the amount applied vary depending on the item, and finding out how much tariffs are can be time consuming.

 We have no control over these charges and cannot predict what they may be.
 Contact UK customs for more information.

 When do I have to pay?

+The import charges become applicable if the goods exceed the £135 threshold.
+This includes the cost of the item, the insurance and shipping cost.
 These costs will be determined by the customs department upon arrival in the UK and must be paid by the recipient.
 The delivery company will collect the charges from you.

 Can I refuse to pay the import fees?